How much does Adsense pay per page view

-Google Adsense earnings are not static and you as a publisher can never predict how much you would be earning.
-Because Google uses different terms when it’s come to the amount that each website or blog earns.
+Note that Google AdSense earnings are not static and you as a publisher can never predict how much you would be exactly earning, because Google uses different terms when it’s come to the amount that each website or blog earns.
+However, with what I will explain to you and Google AdSense calculator I will show you how to use today, you will how much you will exactly be making with Google AdSense.

 How much does Adsense pay for its publishers